noahlange/arc-rpg/content/06-Software/05-Hacking.md

 ### Severity

-The most significant factors used to assess the power (and value) of an exploit are its attack vector, complexity and power.
+The most significant factors used to assess the power (and value) of an exploit are its attack vector, complexity, and power.
 The street value of an exploit rises proportionately to these factors—as does the attention it’s likely to attract from infosec types and the speed with which mitigations are developed.

 ### Vector